Selkamies/Solita2023Assignment/README.md

 # Solita2023Assignment

 [Pre-assignment](https://github.com/solita/dev-academy-2023-exercise) for Solita Dev Academy Finland 2023.
+Used this as an opportunity to learn ASP.NET.

 ### Dependencies and requirements